What would you like to know more about?

 • You can even customize the messages and buttons!
 To make changes, go to System Setup > Application Labels and update the appropriate label(s).
 Note that you are responsible for all translations if the default is not used.
 Here are a few of the relevant Application Labels:

 • oauth.mfaTryAgain: The message a user sees if they enter an expired code or enter their code incorrectly.
-The default is "Try Again."
+The default is "Try Again".

-• oauth.ERR_MFA_TOKEN_ERROR: Message a user sees if they enter their code incorrectly or the code has expired.
+• oauth.ERR_MFA_TOKEN_ERROR: The message a user sees if they enter an expired code or enter their code incorrectly.
 The default is "Verification code is expired or invalid.
 Unable to proceed with 2-step authentication.
-Please try again."
+Please try again.".

-MFA for All Users Configuration
+Configure MFA for All Users

 1. Complete the general configuration steps.

-2. Go to System Setup > Domains/Accounts.
+2. In the navigation menu, click System Setup > Domains/Accounts.

 3. Set MFA Required to Yes.